hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ### 2.4 Replacement Policy
 ##### 2.4.1 Least Recently Used (LRU)
-Maintain a timestamp of when each page was last accessed.
+Maintain a timestamp of each page when it was last accessed.
 When DBMS needs to evict a page, pick the oldest.

 ##### 2.4.2 Clock
 ![Clock](/img/DataBase/Clock.jpeg){:height="70%" width="70%"}